Joseph Wallace (animator): Life and career

 2018 saw Wallace make a music video for Parker Bossley's track "Chemicals", using cut-out animation, a technique Wallace had previously employed in a short film titled Natural Disaster.
 Bossley had seen Natural Disaster and was interested in a video using a similar type of collage animation technique to depict a psychedelic trip in which the lead character metamorphoses into various animals.
 The video won a nomination in the short film category at the 2019 Palm Springs International Animation Festival.

 Wallace has also been working for some years on Salvation Has No Name, a 16-minute stop-motion tale about the refugee crisis, and was invited by Aardman Animations co-founder Peter Lord, who admired Wallace's work, to set up production in Aardman's studio.
 The film is part-funded by the British Film Institute and will feature the English-language debut of Itziar Ituño as well as the voice of Yasmine Al Massri.
 The film is executive produced by Game of Thrones star Maisie Williams and BAFTA Cymru winner Lowri Roberts through their company RAPT.
 Production was interrupted by the COVID-19 pandemic in March 2020, with about a third of the film's shoot completed before moving to Manchester to resume filming in 2021.
 The film had its world premiere at the Edinburgh International Film Festival on 13 August 2022.
+In 2024 Wallace collaborated with producer Yoav Segal to create videos for BBC Sounds' The Sleeping Forecast.